The Fichtean Curve and How To Use It

 Helps with character development

 The constant challenges and setbacks faced by the characters force them to grow and adapt.
-These moments of crisis reveal character traits and motivations, allowing readers to understand and empathise with the characters on a deeper level.
+These moments of crisis reveal character traits and motivations, allowing your readers to understand and empathise with the characters on a deeper level.

-Enhances conflict
+Builds conflict

 How to use the Fichtean Curve

-Unlike other plot structures, the Fichtean Curve can be applied using only an outline, without having to create a comprehensive plan.
+Unlike other plot structures, the Fichtean Curve can be applied using only an outline, without having to create an extensive plan.
 Bullet point your inciting incident and three or four major crises that your character will face as they escalate towards the climax.
 Note down what you want your character to gain from the crises they have endured, and have an idea of how you want your story to end.
-That’s all you need!
-The rest you can discover as you go.

 For each plot point on your curve, consider the cause-and-effect relationship.
 This keeps the story logical and believable.
-Actions should have consequences that lead naturally to the next crisis, keeping the momentum going.
+Actions should have consequences that lead naturally to the next crisis, keeping the momentum going, but don’t forget to allow space for character reflection, giving your readers a moment to breathe.
+Reflective moments are an opportunity for characters to process events, make decisions, and set up the next stage of the curve.